gohugoio/hugoDocs/content/en/render-hooks/code-blocks.md

 - A code sample
 - A trailing code fence

-In the previous example, the info string contains:
+In the example above, the info string contains:

 - The language of the code sample (the first word)
 - An optional space-delimited or comma-delimited list of attributes (everything within braces)